50+ fun arts and crafts to do at home

 5. Seed bombs

-When spring arrives you can make these fantastic DIY seed bombs with children.
-Once made, you can scatter them in your own garden or give them away as gifts.
+These DIY seed bombs are a fantastic spring project.
+Once you have finished making them, scatter them in your garden or give them away as gifts.

 This is a fun way to spread patches of wild flowers in your local area too!